Nothing makes you want to simplify your life like homeschooling.

 Simplify your homeschool life by managing your household more effectively.

-4. Simplify your life by teaching your kids to obey.
+4. Simplify your home and homeschool life by teaching your kids to obey.

 This is the one thing you must do to have your household and homeschooling go smoothly.